josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/⚖️_scraping_spoofing_timeline_2021_2022.md

-# ⚖️ Scraping & Spoofing Timeline (2021–2022)
+# ⚖️ Scraping & Spoofing Timeline (2019–2022)

 **First created:** 2025-09-05 | **Last updated:** 2025-09-05
-*Sequencing how scraping and spoofing practices escalated across 2021–2022, linking precursor operations to later discrediting artefacts.*
+*Sequencing how scraping and spoofing practices escalated across 2019–2022, linking early harmful data collection to later discrediting artefacts.*

 ---

+## 2019–2020 — Early Scraping
+- Evidence of data harvesting (telephone, institutional, platform).
+- Material taken or influenced during this period shows **harmful intent** even if not linked to a specific plan.
+- Collection was opportunistic: self-contracted actors, institutional collectors, platform spillover.
+- Established baseline material that could later be repurposed.

+---

 ## 2021 — Learning Operation
-- Early suppression/containment scripts tested.
+- Suppression/containment scripts tested.
-- Actors appear to map: what data flows, what institutional channels, and what international oversight would need to be managed.
+- Actors explored which data flows and institutional channels could be leveraged.
+- Likely rehearsal for handling international oversight.
-- Established proof-of-concept: scrape → reframe → seed.
+- Proof-of-concept: scrape → reframe → seed.

 ---

 ## January 2022 — Sealed Documents
-- Sealed material becomes a point of interest.
+- Sealed material identified as of interest.
-- Strong indicator of intent to control narrative from this date at the latest.
+- Marks intent to actively control narrative from this point.
-- Suggests that actors anticipated international scrutiny.
+- Suggests anticipation of international scrutiny.

 ---

 ## November 2022 — Spoofed Pairing
 - Sexualised spoofed email seeded around **Redacted Event**.
 - Content paired the subject with another individual, discrediting both simultaneously.
-- Signals refinement of the “double-blade” discredit tactic.
+- Refinement of the “double-blade” discredit tactic.

 ---

 ## Implications
-- Timeline shows continuity of intent from 2021 → 2022.
-- Each phase adds layers of legitimacy: from “learning op” to sealed-doc interest to full spoof pairing.
-- Demonstrates how scrapers and spoofers operate as an **industry loop**, not as a single conspiracy.
+- Harmful intent present as early as 2019/20 in the scraping phase, even if not yet directed into a concrete plan.
+- By 2021, rehearsal operations showed how scraped data could be turned into narrative artefacts.
+- By 2022, spoofing and escalation demonstrated **specific, targeted intent**.
+- Timeline illustrates how opportunistic data misuse matures into deliberate discrediting through the suppression industry.

 ---

 ## 🏮 Footer

-*Scraping & Spoofing Timeline (2021–2022)* is a living node of the Polaris Protocol.
+*Scraping & Spoofing Timeline (2019–2022)* is a living node of the Polaris Protocol.
-It documents how suppression industry practices evolved into deliberate discrediting manoeuvres with geopolitical implications.
+It documents how early harmful data collection matured into spoofing and discrediting manoeuvres, establishing continuity of intent across multiple years.

 _Last updated: 2025-09-05_